 - using a urine sample collected after your first morning urine

-- taking the test before there is enough hCG to produce a positive result
+- taking the test before there’s enough hCG to produce a positive result

 - miscalculating the timing of your missed period

 If you have a negative result, you should repeat the test in about a week to confirm the absence of pregnancy.
-If you believe the tests are indicating a false negative, and that you are pregnant, you should consult your physician.
-He or she can conduct an hCG blood test, which is more sensitive to lower levels of the hCG hormone than the hCG urine test.
+If you believe the tests are indicating a false negative and that you’re pregnant, you should consult your doctor.
+They can conduct an hCG blood test, which is more sensitive to lower levels of the hCG hormone than the hCG urine test.

 If you have a positive result, it means that the test detected hCG in your urine.
-Your next step should be to consult your physician.
-He or she can confirm pregnancy with an exam and additional testing, if necessary.
-By getting prenatal care early in your pregnancy, you will give your baby the best chance for healthy growth and development before and after birth.
+Your next step should be to consult your doctor.
+They can confirm pregnancy with an exam and additional testing, if necessary.
+Getting prenatal care early in your pregnancy gives your baby the best chance for healthy growth and development before and after birth.